ericcornelissen/eslint-plugin-top/CONTRIBUTING.md

 issue in the Pull Request description and explain how you implemented the issue as clearly as possible.

+> [!NOTE]
-> **Note** If you, for whatever reason, can no longer continue your contribution
+> If you, for whatever reason, can no longer continue your contribution please
-> please share this in the issue or your Pull Request.
+> share this in the issue or your Pull Request.
 This gives others the
 > opportunity to work on it.
 If we don't hear from you for an extended period of
 > time we may decide to allow others to work on the issue you were assigned to.